Meet Caroline Quentin – Strictly Come Dancing contestant and Men Behaving Badly star

 The Life of Riley star is joining BBC One's ballroom competition.

-Caroline Quentin joined the Strictly Come Dancing line-up in September and has been hard at work getting herself ready for the big launch, even trying to break in her shoes with some fluffy bed-socks, while also discussing some of the “hardest parts of Strictly”.
+Ahead of her big Strictly debut, former Men Behaving Badly star Caroline Quentin received some advice from Strictly Come Dancing 2017 finalist Debbie McGee.

-As she dreams of joining the extensive list of Strictly Come Dancing winners, all that’s left to reveal is who she will be performing with every week.
+“I spoke to her the other day and she said, ‘Do some cardio.
+You’ll never know days like it.’
+So, I’m doing the ‘Couch to 5K’ running programme,” she told Radio Times.
+“But obviously I can’t keep up with Johannes because he’s a machine.”

-Now she knows which one of the Strictly Come Dancing professionals she has, will she lift the Glitterball?
+Caroline joined the Strictly Come Dancing line-up back in September.
+Now she knows which one of the Strictly Come Dancing professionals she has, will she be able to go all the way to the final and lift the Glitterball trophy?

 Who is Caroline Quentin?